datastructures-js/priority-queue/README.md

 ```

 ### constructor

+#### with priority
-The constructor accepts a callback to get the numeric priority from the queued element.
+The constructor accepts a priority callback option to get the numeric priority from the queued element.
 If not passed, the constructor adds a default priority callback that returns the numeric value of the element itself.
+Use this option for simple priority queues where the priority is a known preimitive value and does not require custom comparison logic.

 ##### JS
 ```js